wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is an amazing all-in-one chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and all kind of websites looking to boost engagement!
+Flyzoo is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and all kind of websites looking to boost engagement!

 Add group and private chat features to your community, meet your customers and increase sales with live support chat.